 Dr. Lassner's research and publications are deeply related to her teaching; they focus on the responses of modern British women writers to World War II and colonialism.
 She is the author of two books on the Anglo-Irish writer Elizabeth Bowen, British Women Writers of World War II, Colonial Strangers: Women Writing the End of the British Empire, and many articles about interwar and wartime women writers.
 Her latest book, Anglo-Jewish Women Writing the Holocaust, was published Fall 2008.

+Dr. Lassner has been appointed to the Advisory Board of Northwestern's Holocaust Education Foundation.
 Other professional activities include giving fireside talks at the Women's Residential College and serving as Co-President of the scholarly society, The Space Between: Literature and Culture 1914-1945, for which she hosted the tenth annual conference here at Northwestern, June 2008.
 After completing her three year term on the Northwestern University Press Board, she was asked to create and edit a new book series based on her teaching and research interests.
 The result is "Cultural Expressions of World War II: Interwar Preludes, Responses, Memory."
 She recently completed a five year term on the Modern Language Association Executive Committee for Twentieth Century English Literature.

 Back to Faculty Listing